Feminist Art Field School

 The ‘Field School’ is premised on current museum critique – for example, examinations of the institution and its possible role in social justice, which recognize the need to take an intersectional approach to the museum’s re-definition.
 As institutions acknowledge their foundations in colonial expansion and colonialism’s assumed hierarchies of gender, race, and class, many have undergone structural and philosophical shifts, pushing past the limitations imposed by the restrictions of their patriarchal origins.
 As the museum has become less object-focused and more committed to social justice, there has been a great deal of academic research about the museum emerging from fields, such as gender studies, that share its commitment to social change.

-Stay tuned for the public facing lectures:
+Watch the public lectures:

-Module 1: Chase Joynt & Michelle Jacques (Premiering Sept 13)
+Module 1: Chase Joynt & Michelle Jacques

 What the students are reading: